mahynski/stamp-dataset-1999-2010/README.md

 ## File descriptions

-* appendix.xlsx : Microsoft Excel file with details on analysis methods.
-* reported_fields.csv : CSV file containing the units and other metadata about the measurements.
-* stamp_chemistry.csv : CSV file with the results of chemical tests on different aliquots.
-* stamp_samples.csv : CSV file with the metadata and other information pertaining to each sample.
 * X.csv : CSV file with the processed chemical information that should be used for analysis.
 * y.csv : CSV file with the target properties of each sample, corresponding to X.csv.